 There are many dishes we associate with a particular culture that were actually invented or heavily adapted here in Canada.
-In It's Canadian, Gabby Peyton shares the history behind some of these surprisingly Canadian foods.
+In It's Canadian, Gabby Peyton shares the history behind some surprisingly Canadian foods.
 Today, Gabby explores the history of Ginger Beef, a Chinese-Canadian dish that originated in Calgary.

 Almost every town in Canada has one.